metasfresh/metasfresh-documentation/pages/concepts/data_lifecycle_management.md

 * SQL to move a record from one table to the other
   - stackoverflow on how to delete and insert a single record at the same time: [http://stackoverflow.com/questions/2974057/move-data-from-one-table-to-another-postgresql-edition](http://stackoverflow.com/questions/2974057/move-data-from-one-table-to-another-postgresql-edition)
 * SQL to move a number of records within one trx?
-* We need easy ways to only dump the "current" data without the archived data
+* We need a way to only dump the "current" data without the archived data
-  - pg_dump has "--exclude-table-data" we could have a tool (select on pg_catalog) to create that file.
+  - pg_dump has a paremeter "--exclude-table-data" which takes a file with tables to exclude; we could have a tool (select on pg_catalog) to create that file.

 * postgres table partitioning extensions: [pg_partman](https://github.com/keithf4/pg_partman)
    - only handles inserts, not updates! but maybe the setup, trigger-mgmt etc can be used

-== Application ==
+## Application

-=== New (logical) column ===
+### New (logical) column

 * How do we logically mark records as archived, so that metasfreseh-seects can augment their respective where clauses?
 * IsArchived flag vs multiple archive levels vs "domain-ID"?
-  - domain-ID won't work well, because in the domain-concept we wanted to be able to comine different domains into sets and have the actual records reference the set ID.
+  - domain-ID won't work well, because in the domain-concept we wanted to be able to combine different domains into sets and have the actual records reference the set ID.
 So different sets that still contain the "Archived" domain would have different IDs,<br>
 so it would be harder to figure out which is which
   - i think a simple integer column **`DLM_ArchiveLevel`** wold be nice.
 Then we could even have multiple levels. `NULL` or 0 would mean "not archived". the bigger the number, the "further" the respective record is away from "production".
 * yet to be decided: shall `DLM_ArchiveLevel` be a regular AD_Column?
 As of now, i don't think so.
 Nevertheless, the information might be well-placed in `POInfo`

-* Background process, auditing data tables
+### Rough architectural outline

 I think there are three main parts to look at
 * A **partitioner** that runs in background and creates partitions.<br>
   - By partition I mean a set of records that generally belong to different tables and that are all directly or indirectly linked with each other.<br>
   - In other words, we can migrate the records of one partition together, without breaking foreign key constraints.
   - one record may belong to multiple partitions.
 Examples/Thoughts
-    - `AD_Client` is referenced by by almost every other record.
-Also the table is small, and it is "masterdata" that can change over time.<br>
-Since we realize DLM via table spaces and the "archive"-tables can reference `AD_Client`, there is no point to have AD_client records as parts of the partition.
+    - `AD_Client` is referenced by almost every other record.
+Also the table is small, and it is "masterdata" that can change   over time.<br>Since we realize DLM via table spaces and the "archive"-tables can reference `AD_Client`, there is no       point to have AD_client records as parts of the partition.
     - Let's assume for sake of argument that e.g. `C_AllocationHdr` is not referencing anything (besides AD_Client etc), but is directly and indirectly refrenced.
-Then, for the sake of preserving references, we would not have to migrate it into the archive.<br>
-but we still want to do it in order to avoid the "operational" C_AllocationHdr table from getting too big, and because it's an ummutable document that is after some time not very likely to be required in the day to day operative business.
+Then, for the sake of preserving references, we would not have to migrate it into the archive.<br>but we still want to do it in order to avoid the "operational" C_AllocationHdr table from getting too big, and because it's an ummutable document that is after some time not very likely to be required in the day to day operative business.
     - `C_BPartner` might or might not be a case for DLM depending on whether there are many partners and on how many of them become "ex-partners" over time.
   - The partitioner stores the partitions in the database.
 The information can be used not only to migrate data into the archive, but als to extract test data.
   - There could be two tables: one "partion" table and one "partition-item".
 Or we could check if we can reuse document-ref..to avoid ending up with something that is basically a duplication of document-ref.